hyperledger-solang/solang/docs/running.rst

   This takes one argument, which can either be ``ewasm``, ``sabre``, or ``substrate``.
   The default is substrate.

+\\-\\-doc
+  Generate documentation for the given Solidity as a simple html page.
+This uses the doccomment tags.
+The result is saved in ``soldoc.html``.
+See :ref:`tags` for further information.

 -o, \\-\\-output *directory*
   This option takes one argument, which is the directory where output should be saved.
 The default is the current directory.